-The integrated sprit level is used to setup and maintain the sensor in a horizontally leveled position.
+The integrated spirit level is used for setup and maintaining the sensor in a horizontally levelled position.

 Depending on the operating environment, bubbles may come out of the level gauge, liquid may be missing, the reference circles may fade out, or cracks may occur.